6.01 DESIGNATIONS OF BENEFICIARY(IES) - GENERAL

 6.07 AUTOMATIC TERMINATION OF BENEFICIARY DESIGNATION

-Any insured under SGLI may designate as principal beneficiary or contingent beneficiary any person, firm, corporation or legal entity (including the insured's estate), individually or as a trustee.
+Any insured under SGLI may designate as Primary beneficiary or Secondary beneficiary any person, firm, corporation or legal entity (including the insured's estate), individually or as a trustee.
+Before naming a trust or other legal entity as beneficiary, the insured must ensure the trust or legal entity is established.

-(1) When a member has a parent who has remarried but both natural parents are living; or
+(1) A member has a parent who has remarried but both natural parents are living; or

 (2) When a member is divorced and remarried, but has children living with the first spouse; or